-Tremper Mountain Shandakennear Phoenicis Elevation 2,740 feet Original structure built circa 1917, was used for fire observation until 1971, A great view over the central Catalelli peales.
+tower in New York State was erected on Balsam Lake Mountain in 1987.
+Tremper Mountain Chandhian - rear Phoenicia Elevation 2,746 feet Elevation 2,740 feet Original structure built circs 1017, was used for fire observation unit 1071.
+A great view over the central Catakill peaks.